yzwangyuqing/yzwangyuqing.github.io/index.markdown

 <img src="photo.jpg" style="float: left;width:25%; margin-right:10%;">

 ## Yuqing Wang
-yq.wang@berkeley.edu <br>
+ywan1050@jh.edu <br>
 [CV](CV-4.pdf) and [Google Scholar](https://scholar.google.com/citations?user=c7Bi9RUAAAAJ&hl=en) <br>

 <br clear="all" />

-I am a Research Fellow at the Simons Institute at UC Berkeley for the MPG program in fall 2024.
-Before that, I obtained my PhD in Mathematics at Georgia Institute of Technology, advised by Prof. [Molei Tao](https://mtao8.math.gatech.edu).
+I am a postdoc in the AMS department at JHU.
+Before that, I was a Research Fellow at the Simons Institute at UC Berkeley for the MPG program in fall 2024.
+I obtained my PhD in Mathematics at Georgia Institute of Technology, advised by Prof. [Molei Tao](https://mtao8.math.gatech.edu).

 # Research